Minimizing Convex Functions with Rational Minimizers: Introduction

 When queried with a point $x \in \Delta(v)$ for some $v \in V(K) \setminus \{u\}$, we let $\SO$ output a separating hyperplane $H$ such that $K \cap H \subseteq \Delta(v)$; when queried with $x \notin K$, we let $\SO$ output a hyperplane that separates $x$ from $K$.
 Notice that $u$ is the unique integral minimizer of $f_u$, and to find $u$, one cannot do better than randomly checking vertices in $V(K)$ which takes $2^{\Omega(n)}$ queries to $\SO$.

-We next argue that $\Omega(n \log(R))$ calls to $\SO$ is necessary in Theorem~\ref{thm:main}.
-Consider $f$ having a unique integral minimizer which is a random integral point in $B_\infty(R) \cap \mathbb{Z}^n$, where $B_\infty(R)$ is $\ell_\infty$ ball with radius $R$.
-In this case, one cannot hope to do better than just bisecting the search space for each call to $\SO$ and this strategy takes $\Omega(n \log(R))$ calls to $\SO$ to reduce the size of the search space to a constant factor. \end{remark}
+We next argue that $\Omega(n \log(R))$ calls to $\SO$ is information theoretically necessary in Theorem~\ref{thm:main}.
+Consider $f$ with a unique integral minimizer which is a random integral point in $B_\infty(R) \cap \mathbb{Z}^n$, where $B_\infty(R)$ is the $\ell_\infty$ ball with radius $R$.
+In this case, one cannot hope to do better than just bisecting the search space for each call to $\SO$ and this strategy takes $\Omega(n \log(R))$ calls to $\SO$ to reduce the size of the search space to a constant. \end{remark}

+\begin{remark}[A weaker assumption] As shown in the previous remark, it is impossible in general to find an integral minimizer of $f$ efficiently without assumption $(\star)$.
+However, one can still find a minimizer (which is not necessarily integral) of $f$under the much weaker assumption that $f$ has an integral minimizer, i.e. $K^* \cap \mathbb{Z}^n \neq \emptyset$.
+In this case, one can use the same algorithm as in \Cref{thm:main} until $\SO$ first returns ``YES'' and simply output the query point.
+The guarantees in \Cref{thm:main} also applies to this case. \end{remark}

+\textbf{Generalization to the rational polyhedra setting.} \Cref{thm:main} generalizes to the setting of rational polyhedra, where the set of minimizers $K^*$ of $f$ is a polyhedron contained in a box of radius $R$, and all vertices of $K^*$ are rational vectors with LCM vertex complexity at most $\varphi \geq 0$.
+Roughly speaking, this means that the least common multiple of the denominators in the fractional representation of each vertex is upper bounded by $2^\varphi$.
+We postpone the precise definitions of LCM vertex complexity and rational polyhedra to \Cref{subsubsec:rational_polyhedra} (\Cref{defn:vertex_complexity} and \ref{defn:rational_polyhedra}).
+The proof of the following theorem (which also implies \Cref{thm:main}) will be given in \Cref{sec:implementation}.